GabeScott/standard-works-vault/General Conference/2011 April - Opportunities to Do Good.md

 # Opportunities to Do Good

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2011 General Conference*

+>*The Lord’s way to help those in temporal need requires people who out of love have consecrated themselves and what they have to God and to His work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/opportunities-to-do-good?lang=eng)